-Should an emergency arise (such as a serious illness or death in the family) please report your absences through the Dean of Students.
+Should an emergency arise please report your absences through the Dean of Students.
 His office will assist you in gathering the required documentation and make sure all your instructors are made aware of the circumstances.
 The instructor will decide whether the documented circumstances qualify as an emergency or not.

 If you are unable to attend a class, you must make sure you are prepared for the session when you return.
-Much of what you need to know in order to be prepared will be on the calendar, but unanticipated events can occur during classes that may change the calendar.
-Contact a classmate to see what unanticipated assignments, discussions, etc., you might have missed; this will help ensure that you are not surprised when the class is doing something for which you are not prepared.
+Much of what you need to know to be prepared will be on the calendar, but unanticipated events can occur.
+Contact a classmate or your instructor to see what you might have missed.